MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

 ## To create a virtual agent that invokes a flow

-1. Log in to the Dynamics 365 Customer Service Virtual Agent portal [https://va.ai.dynamics.com](https://va.ai.dynamics.com), and create a new virtual agent in the same environment as your flow.
+1. Log in to the Dynamics 365 Virtual Agent for Customer Service portal [https://va.ai.dynamics.com](https://va.ai.dynamics.com), and create a new virtual agent in the same environment as your flow.
 To create a new virtual agent, select the **+** button on the Virtual Agent Designer title bar.

    > [!div class="mx-imgBorder"]
    > ![Create virtual agent](media/how-to-flow-14.png)